tutorcruncher/tc-api-docs/pages/subjects/list-all-subjects.md

 ### List all Subjects

-Returns of all the Subjects found on your TutorCruncher account, which are sorted by `id`, with the largest id first.
+Returns all Subjects, sorted by id in descending order (highest first).
+Includes Subjects linked to the user's Branch, as well as unassigned Subjects (custom_to_branch = null).
+Subjects assigned to other Branches or marked as hidden for the user's Branch are excluded.